Curriculum: Associate of Science in Public Health

 Credit: 3

 The purpose of this course is to provide basic health information that can be utilized to help students critically analyze their personal health behaviors and the health behaviors of others.
-Students will participate in a behavior change project for themselves, and valid health information and resources will be identified, discussed and analyzed using cultural, ethical, and societal frameworks.
+Students will be able to participate in a behaviorchange project for themselves and/or for family/friends.
+Valid health information resourceswill be identified, discussed and analyzed.

 3